 The Chancery uses the interest rate swap agreement to manage its exposure to interest rate changes with respect to its bonds payable.
 It is not intended for speculative purposes.
-The interest rate swap is a derivative instrument.
+The interest rate swap is a derivative instrument, which matures in September 2018.
 ASC 815, Derivatives and Hedging, requires that all derivative instruments be reported at fair value.
-At June 30, 2013 and 2012, the fair values of the swap agreement were liabilities of \$400,522 and \$579,329, respectively, and are reflected in the accompanying Statements of Financial Position as liabilities.
-The changes in the fair value of the swap agreement for 2013 and 2012 are reflected in the Statements of Activities as increases in unrestricted net assets of \$178,807 and \$9,577, respectively, and identified as "adjustment on interest rate swap agreement".
+At June 30, 2014 and 2013, the fair values of the swap agreement were liabilities of \$273,771 and \$400,522, respectively, and are reflected in the accompanying Statements of Financial Position as liabilities.
+The changes in the fair value of the swap agreement for 2014 and 2013 are reflected in the Statements of Activities as increases in unrestricted net assets of \$126,751 and \$178,807, respectively, and identified as "adjustment on interest rate swap agreement".
+Although the interest rate swap agreement is still outstanding, the related bond has been paid off.